 Welcome to Project Implicit!

-If you’d like to stay in touch with the Project Implicit Team and affiliated researchers, we invite you to sign up for our email list.
+If you’d like to stay in touch with the Project Implicit Team and its affiliated researchers, we invite you to sign up for our email list.

 What is implicit bias?